chkla/Populism-Text-Analysis/README.md

 * manifestos on sentence-level, (Cocco/ Monechi 2021)
 * speeches on paragraph-level, Dai/Kustov (2022)

-## 🗣 Talks, workshops and seminars on automatic populism analysis
+## 🗣 Talks, workshops and seminars on populism
 * The Populism Seminar [[Link]](https://populism-seminar.com)